40Cakes/pokebot-gen3/Readme.md

 Manual mode simply disables all bot inputs, allowing you to track encounters and stats on your own shiny hunts as you play the game normally.

 ## 🔄 `spin`
-Start the bot while in the overworld, in any patch of grass/water/cave.
-The bot will mash random directions to spin on a single tile.
-- `spin` mode is useful for Safari Zone and [repel tricking](https://bulbapedia.bulbagarden.net/wiki/Appendix:Repel_trick) as it doesn't count steps!
+Spin clockwise on a single tile, useful for Safari Zone and [repel tricking](https://bulbapedia.bulbagarden.net/wiki/Appendix:Repel_trick) as it doesn't count steps

+Start the mode while in the overworld, in any patch of grass/water/cave.

 <details>
 <summary>✅🟨❌ Click here for support information</summary>